Introduction –

 Flight to Montpellier

-Once the police had visited, we had a look at the Follow Me, Lamborghini, which is only brought out when the weather is good.
+We had a look at the Follow Me, Lamborghini, which is only brought out when the weather is good.
 I presume that meant when rain was not forecast.
 Coincidentally, the aircraft was not where it was before but was on an aircraft towing tug, where they must have moved it inside or had moved it elsewhere.
 I never asked, but when I needed Jet A1, I was told to jump in the aircraft while it was taken to the fuel pump.

 The GAT seems to refuel aircraft this way, rather than with a machine.
 Unless, of course, you wanted to pay a higher rate, then by taking the aircraft to the fuel station vs. the fuel coming to you, this was of course the cheaper rate.